learn-academy-2021-alpha/week-1-assessment-kevinnarbas/interview-questions.md

 - React
   - js library that creates single page apps
 - React State
+  - built in method for react that is like a storage area
 - CRUD
   - Create, read, update, delete